Frequently Asked Questions

 In order to complete their studies in the College of Arts and Science, students must satisfy promotion and graduation standards.

-May and is based on all grades obtained to the end of April.
+reviewed annually in May and is based on all grades obtained to the end of

 Students who are not promoted will receive an e-mail notice from the College in June indicating their faculty action - Probation or Required to Discontinue.
 Faculty actions remain in effect for one full academic year.